ReAnimatedMando/HTML_CSS_Notes/HTML_CSS.md

 *	ins Element is used to show content that has been inserted into a document and is rendered with the content underlined.
 *	del Element is used to show content that has been deleted from a document and is rendered with a line through the content.
 *	s Element is used when content is no longer relevant or accurate but should not be deleted and is rendered as having a line through the content contained in the element.

+## Lists

+*	Ordered lists are tagged ol and then each element in the list is tagged with its own li.
+They can be given an attribute to indicate the type of number, letter, roman numerals… but this is better styled using CSS.
+*	Unordered lists are tagged ul and like ordered lists each item is tagged lili.
+Also, like ordered lists, each item may be given an attribute to specify what type of bullet point (circle, squares, diamonds) … but again this is better stylized using CSS.
+*	Definition lists are elements that usually consist of a series of terms and their definitions and are tagged dl.
+These Consist of both dt and dd elements, dt being the term that’s being defined, and dd being the definition of said term.
+*	Nested lists are sub lists that rest inside li elements such as the dark bullets followed by indented clear bullets used in the format of these notes.